Plastic Surgery Guide Korea Updates & Prices

 Breast Augmentation

 Korean breast augmentation using Motiva, Mentor, or Allergan implants has become increasingly popular, with clinics offering highly personalized consultations using 3D imaging technology.
+Read about best dermatologist seoul guide.

 • Silicone implants: ₩5,000,000–₩9,000,000 (approximately $3,630–$6,530 USD)